 - 1. The current estimated biomass and any other biological information. - 2.
-The harvest control rule described in the FMP, which is specific for each Actively managed species. - 3.
+The harvest control rule described in the FMP, which is specific for each annually managed species. - 3.
 Results of comments of domestic processors and joint venture operations about processing capacity and planned utilization. - 4.
 Results of an analysis of the fishing capacity and planned utilization of recent years modified by new information and comments by the fishing industry relating to intended use. - 5.
 Information on ecological factors such as the status of the ecosystem, predator-prey interactions, or oceanographic conditions that may warrant additional ecosystem-based management considerations. - 6.
 Any relevant historical information on the utilization of CPS resources.

-All data used to make annual specifications will be available for public inspection during normal business hours at the Southwest Regional Office of NMFS.
+All data used to make annual specifications will be available for public inspection on the Council's website (www.pcouncil.org).